Sticky Sesame Honey Shrimp with Ginger Broccoli

 Sweet, sticky, honey-sesame shrimp is a quick and delicious recipe.
 It feels like a special dinner, but all you need is just 20 minutes, one pan, and 10 ingredients – that includes the ginger broccoli on the side!

 The glaze is what really makes it shine.
-It cooks down into a glossy, syrupy sauce that clings to the shrimp, giving them that irresistible sticky finish while keeping them juicy and tender.
+It reduces to a glossy, syrupy sauce that clings to the shrimp, giving them an irresistible sticky finish while keeping them juicy and tender.
 A sprinkle of sesame seeds on top adds just the right amount of crunch, and the broccoli soaks up the extra sauce beautifully.

-I love how straightforward this recipe is.
+If you enjoy flavorful yet straightforward shrimp recipes, I think you’ll really like this one.
 I simmer the glaze ingredients, cook the broccoli and shrimp, then pour everything together and call it done.
-Since it all happens in one pan, cleanup is just as easy as the cooking — which makes this dinner feel like a win from start to finish.
+Since it all happens in one pan, cleanup is just as easy as the cooking, which makes this dinner feel like a win from start to finish.

 Selecting your shrimp:

-I like to choose Ocean Wise, sustainably raised prawn.
+I like to choose Ocean Wise, sustainably raised prawns and shrimp.
 There are some unsustainable fishing practices out there, so a quick and easy way to make sure you’re not supporting them is to look for the Ocean Wise or MSC (Marine Stewardship Council) logos when you’re buying seafood.

 I like using peeled and deveined tail-on shrimp.
 Leaving the tails on adds so much flavor, but if you prefer, you can remove them before cooking.